reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 We correlate logs to trace requests across microservices.
 This is done by adding tracking information to activate Spring Cloud Sleuth which provides Spring Boot auto-configuration for distributed tracing.
 Sleuth adds trace and span identifiers to the Slf4J MDC so that we can extract all the logs from a given trace or span in a log aggregator.

-We have a more elaborate explanation of this article on (tracing across distributed systems)[https://reflectoring.io/tracing-with-spring-cloud-sleuth/].
+We have a more elaborate explanation of this article on [tracing across distributed systems](https://reflectoring.io/tracing-with-spring-cloud-sleuth/).

-We apply two techniques to help simplify the log analysis process of multiple microservices :

 #### Log Aggregation
 Logs from different microservices are aggregated to a central location.
 For spring boot, we need to output logs in a format compatible with the log aggregation software.
 Let us look at an appender configured for logstash :